Tecnativa/docker-duplicity/README.md

 Apart from the [environment variables that Duplicity uses by default][env], you have others specific for this image.

+### `CRONTAB_{15MIN,HOURLY,DAILY,WEEKLY,MONTHLY}`

+Define the cron schedule to run jobs under such circumstances.

+Possibly non-obvious defaults:

+- Daily: 2 AM, from Monday to Saturday
+- Weekly: 1 AM, on Sundays
+- Monthly: 5 AM, 1st day of month

+**If you define any of these variables wrongly, your cron might not work!**

+You can use online tools such as https://crontab.guru to make it easy.

 ### `DST`

 Where to store the backup.